Brooklyn Botanic Garden is committed to making its gardens, exhibitions, programs, and facilities accessible to all who visit.

-The front section of the parking lot is reserved for visitors who are mobility challenged.
-Visitors in wheelchairs can enter the Garden using any of the public entrances when the Garden is open.
-After hours, persons in wheelchairs should exit through the Administration Building at 1000 Washington Avenue.
+Visitors using wheelchairs can enter the Garden using any of the public entrances when the Garden is open.
+The nearby Prospect Park and Eastern Parkway/Brooklyn Museum MTA stations have elevators.
+Paid parking is located at the 990 Washington Avenue entrance.
+After hours, persons using wheelchairs should exit through the Administration Building at 1000 Washington Avenue.

 BBG’s grounds are accessible by paved pathways throughout the Garden.
 Garden areas can be reached in a variety of ways, including stair-free options for most specialty gardens.
 However, due to the historic nature of the Garden, certain paths may be narrow, rough, uneven, or steep.